thomasfum/Lemmings.ts/README.md

 # Lemmings.ts
-A Web Lemmings Clone/Remake in TypeScript - 🎉 Yes it's 100% JavaScript 🎉
+A Web Lemmings Clone/Remake in TypeScript
+Forked from tomsoftware/Lemmings.ts

+The goal is to finish it and extand it to custom levels like the ones present here:
+<a href="http://www.garjen.co.uk/Lemmings.php/">[Custom levels]</a>

 <p style="text-align:center" align="center">
-<a href="http://lemmings.hmilch.net/">[play the game]</a>
+<a href="http://lemmings.hmilch.net/">[Play the tomsoftware game]</a>
 </p>

 ## Feature